Buy Fresh Buy Local® Nebraska (BFBLN) is a member-based marketing, promotion, and education program.

 How we are accomplishing this?

 Identifying the diversified, small family farmers' and ranchers’ needs by developing workshops, across the state and webinars to assist them in their business development.

 Expanding consumer awareness about local food and the producer by holding “On Farm Tours” consumers walk the land and hear direct from the farmer about the challenges and success farmers have in growing food for consumers.

 Celebrating our members with short informational films, tastings and special meals featuring locally raised food.

 Encouraging consumers to buy locally grown food and encouraged family farmers to raise nutritional dense and Good Tasting food.

 New BFBLN Coordinator

 Please welcome Skylar Falter as our new Buy Fresh Buy Local Nebraska coordinator!
-A Nebraska native, Skylar is an advocate for enriching communities and individual wellness through food.
+Born and raised in Nebraska, Skylar is an advocate for enriching communities and individual wellness through food.
 She is the co-owner of RhizoCity Farms in Lincoln, NE, an urban vegetable farm that uses biointensive plantings, season extension, and ecologically-minded practices to grow three seasons out of the year.
 She has a special interest in how value-added products and wholesale markets can help diversify revenue streams for local producers and ranchers.
 When she’s not working in the soil, she’s elbow-deep making fermented foods like kimchi!